rsdoiel/antenna/archives/2025/planet_2025.18.md

 date: 2025-05-07, from: RTÉ News

-The European Union has confirmed it is proposing to introduce tariffs on a "broad range of industrial and agricultural products" imported from the US which would be worth €95 billion.
+The European Union has confirmed it is proposing to introduce tariffs on a "broad range of industrial and agricultural products" imported from the US which would be worth €95bn.

 <br>